 Jerome Kern famously hated jazz musicians interpreting and improvising over his carefully crafted theatre songs.

-Unfortunately for him, many of his compositions have become standards (others include ‘Smoke Gets in Your Eyes’, ‘The Way You Look Tonight’ and ‘Long Ago and Far Away’), but ‘All The Things You Are’ is a particular favourite.
+Unfortunately for him, many of his compositions have become jazz standards (others include ‘Smoke Gets in Your Eyes’, ‘The Way You Look Tonight’ and ‘Long Ago and Far Away’), but ‘All The Things You Are’ is a particular favourite.

 The song originally appeared in Kern’s musical Very Warm For May, which was otherwise something of a flop.